csinva/csinva.github.io/_notes/ai/logic.md

 {:toc}
 *From "Artificial Intelligence" Russel & Norvig 3rd Edition*

+# logical agents - 7.1-7.7 (omitting 7.5.2)

 - *knowledge-based agents* - intelligence is based on *reasoning* that operates on internal *representations of knowledge*

-# logical agents - 7.1-7.7 (omitting 7.5.2)

 - 3 steps: given a percept, the agent
   1. adds the percept to its knowledge base
   2. asks the knowledge base for the best action
   3. tells the knowledge base that it has taken that action
-- *declarative* approach - tell sentences until agent knows how to opearte
+- *declarative* approach - tell sentences until agent knows how to operate
 - *procedural* approach - encodes desired behaviors as program code
   - ex.
 Wumpus World
 - logical *entailment* between senteces
   - B follows logically from A (A implies B)
   - $A \vDash B$